Three things you must know about asphalt concrete

 Now, the most important aspect of grading process is drainage planning.
 The soil should be excavated in fine grade for proper water drainage.

 Here you should make sure two things be done

 - 1Make sure that the water runs off the asphalt

 - 2Avoid water pooling and sitting on the surface of the asphalt to avoid pavement failures and premature deterioration

-Material like rocks or gravel should be removed prior to grading and paving a driveway.
+Material like rocks or gravel should be removed before grading and paving a driveway.
 Now if the driveway consists of any soft or unstable material like clay, sand or topsoil, they should also be removed.

-In a strong base material like road base, recycled concrete, or limestone just name a few should be installed prior to installing the new hot asphalt, and this will help stabilize the subgrade and make the driveway much stronger and much more durable.
+A strong base material like road base, recycled concrete, or limestone, should be installed before installing the new hot asphalt.
+This will help to stabilize the subgrade and make the driveway much stronger and more durable.

 Install the driveway with no crown

 When it comes to a long driveway, contrary to popular belief, long driveways should not be graded with a crown in them.
 Long driveways should be graded flat with a slight pitch to each side to get the water to run off the surface of the asphalt.

 There is absolutely no advantage of installing a driveway with a crown in it.
 Crowning can cause premature deterioration and pavement failures.